Suno logoSuno4.5

 For Individuals

-Choose Suno for creating original music tracks for personal projects or content backgrounds; choose Descript for editing podcasts, videos, or audio recordings with intuitive text-based editing.
+Choose Suno for creating original music for personal projects or social media content; choose Descript for editing podcasts, YouTube videos, or any spoken-word content where text-based editing saves significant time.

 For Startups